pdji1602003/pricing-page/README.md

 The second reason is that I wanted to challenge myself to code this webpage using HTML & CSS only, without JavaScript.
 I think the animation done on this webpage is achievable with CSS and after the completion of the coding of this webpage I think I'm right about it.

+## Credit
+As mentioned in the Disclaimer section, for the imaged used in this project, I use the photo shot by [@plushdesignstudio](https://unsplash.com/@plushdesignstudio). :)